 Student and Family Orientation:

-Student orientations are organized by the Center for New Student & Family Programs, the Department of Public Safety and the Office of the Dean of Students.
+Student orientations are organized by the Office of Orientation & Transition, University Safety and the Office of the Dean of Students.
 Orientation sessions include information about crime statistics, self-defense, alcohol issues, bystander intervention, Rape Aggression Defense classes, the After-Dark Escort program, E-phones on campus, campus alerts, student conduct process and other programs.
 Orientations are mandatory for all new and transfer students.
-New and transfer students also receive brief training about sexual assault, domestic violence, dating violence and stalking at during the sessions.
+New and transfer students also receive brief training about sexual assault, domestic violence, dating violence and stalking during the sessions.